srph/jqt/readme.md

 ### jqt.leave()
 Hides the element.

 In detail: First, it applies the `opts.leave` class, and then applies the `opts.leaveActive` class after the next tick.
-Lastly, it sets the element's `display` rule to `none` after the set transition speed (`opts.speed`).
+Lastly, it sets the element's `display` rule to `none` after the set transition speed (`opts.speed`)